Milton railway station (Staffordshire)

-Milton railway station is a disused railway station in Staffordshire, England.
+Milton railway station is a disused railway station that served the Milton area of Stoke on Trent in Staffordshire, England.

+History

 The Stoke–Leek line was opened by the North Staffordshire Railway (NSR) in 1867.
 Milton and were the original stations on the line that opened at the same time as the line.
 Situated on the single track section of the line between Milton Junction (where the line diverged from the Biddulph Valley line) and Endon, the station had only a single platform.

+Closure

 Passenger services over the line were withdrawn in 1956 and the station closed.
 The line through the station continued in use until 1988 for freight services and since 1988 the line has officially been out of use but not closed.

+Present day

+Today, the station building survives as a private residence.